omriz/multigrok/README.md

 + Responses can append to the Path variable in the json.
 It may be expensive to Marshall and unmarahall but it will keep things consistent.
 + Another option is to constantly wrap it in additional layers, but that can break the protocol even more.
 + When fetching source code we can either fetch directly by decoding the path or go through the full chain.
 That mostly depends on the topology.
 In a small flat cluster the first option will work and be faster.
 We should consider doing both.

+### Testing

++ Create fake backend with pre-recorded responses.
++ Run the server on avaliable port.
++ Do the cascading setup